apache/doris/docs/documentation/en/installing/install-deploy_EN.md

 `./bin/start_fe.sh --helper host:port --daemon`

+The host is the node IP of Leader, and the port is edit\_log\_port in Lead's configuration file fe.conf.
+The --helper is only required when follower/observer is first startup.

 View the status of Follower or Observer.
 Connect to any booted FE using mysql-client and execute: SHOW PROC'/frontends'; you can view the FE currently joined the cluster and its corresponding roles.

 > Notes for FE expansion: